peter-leonov/type-predicate-generator/README.md

 ## Example

-The file with the types:
+The source file with the types:

 ```ts
 // example.ts